brootaylor/brootaylor-v2/sites/eleventy/src/_content/bookmarks/vibe-shift.md

 ---
 This is hilarious and brilliantly written!
 It *really* does give you a good idea of how it actually feels using one of the <abbr title="Large Language Model.">LLM</abbr>'s rattling around at the moment.

-Try reading the entire article in one sitting.
+Try reading the entire article in one sitting if you can.